[?] Subscribe To This Site

 Instead of being a lifelong victim, he became a lifelong victor.
 And because he accepted Christ, he is now an eternal victor.

-Our reluctance to 'get over it'
+Why we're reluctant to 'get over it'

 Avoiding bitterness opens your heart for happiness.
 It changes your mindset to see the good instead of the bad.